jwikman/nab-al-tools/extension/README.md

 Works similar as `NAB: Refresh XLF files from g.xlf`, but you will first need to select another xlf file to use for matching (read more about matching in the `NAB.MatchTranslation` setting documentation).

-* Only xlf files with the same target language as the selected xlf file will be modified.
+- Only xlf files with the same target language as the selected xlf file will be modified.

 #### NAB: Find next untranslated text (Ctrl+Alt+U)

 Finds the next occurrence of the tags [NAB: NOT TRANSLATED] or [NAB: REVIEW] and selects the tag.

-* If the tag [NAB: NOT TRANSLATED] is selected, replace it with the translated text
+- If the tag [NAB: NOT TRANSLATED] is selected, replace it with the translated text
-* If the tag [NAB: REVIEW] is selected, review the translation and update if needed, then you remove the tag
+- If the tag [NAB: REVIEW] is selected, review the translation and update if needed, then you remove the tag
-* If the tag [NAB: SUGGESTION] is selected, review the suggested translation (added by source matching) and update if needed, then you remove the tag
+- If the tag [NAB: SUGGESTION] is selected, review the suggested translation (added by source matching) and update if needed, then you remove the tag

 If the setting `NAB.UseExternalTranslationTool` is set to `true` it searches for any target with a state that is considered not completed.
 Which is any state except `final`, `signed-off`, `translated`.
 The [NAB:*]-tags are not used when this setting is activated.

 #### NAB: Find untranslated texts

 Uses the Find in Files feature to search for translation units in need of review or translation.
-*Please read Known Issues below.*

 #### NAB: Find multiple targets in XLF files

 Use this command to find all places where you've got multiple targets, caused by the matching finding multiple sources with different translations
-*Please read Known Issues below.*

 #### NAB: Find translated texts of current line

 Place the cursor on a AL code line that should be translated and execute this command to find any translations of the selected line.
 If there are only one translation file, the translation file will be opened with the translation selected.
 If there are more than one translation file (or if the translation could not be found in the only translation file), the Find in Files feature will be used to find all occurrences of the translations.
-*Please read Known Issues below.*

 ![Find translated texts of current line](images/gifs/FindTranslatedTextsOfCurrentLine.gif)